Five heritage railways not to be missed during your time in the Lake District.

 2. Lakeside & Haverthwaite Railway

-Originally a branch line of the Furness Railway carrying passengers and freight to Barrow, the remaining 3.5 mile steam railway journey from Haverthwaite to Newby Bridge gives a glimpse of life from a bygone age.
+Originally a branch line of the Furness Railway carrying passengers and freight to Barrow, the remaining 3.5 mile Lakeside and Haverthwaite steam train journey from Haverthwaite to Newby Bridge gives a glimpse of life from a bygone age.

 A great way to experience the railway is as part of the Sail and Rail package, taking a cruise from Bowness to Lakeside followed by the twenty minute train ride.